Updated as of May 16, 2023

-COVID-19 is a coronavirus that first began affecting people in 2019 and quickly spread worldwide.
+COVID is a novel coronavirus that emerged in 2019 and quickly spread worldwide.

-Reported symptoms of COVID-19 have ranged from very mild to severe and even fatal.
-COVID-19 in most healthy children is mild and does not require hospital care.
+Symptoms of COVID range from very mild to more severe and in some situations, fatal.
+COVID in most healthy children causes mild symptoms and does not require hospital care.

 - Cough